whopio/whop-ios-react-native-kit/README.md

 ## How to use

-1. Update the `setup.sh` script with a new native "npm" package / new react native version
+1. Update the `setup.sh` script with a new native "npm" package / new react native version or any changes you want to make
-2. Run the setup script.
+2. Run the `./setup.sh` script.
+This will build the xc framework and prepare it for release.
-3. Create a new github release, and a tag for the branch
-4. Update the Package.swift file to point to the artifacts uploaded for the github release.
+3. Run the `./publish.sh` script.
+This will publish a new version to github.